coderRohan123/LEETCODE-DAILYCHALLENGE/README.md

 ## 10: 2385.
 Amount of Time for Binary Tree to Be Infected
 ## 11:1026.
 Maximum Difference Between Node and Ancestor
 ## 12:1704.
 Determine if String Halves Are Alike
+## 13:1347.
+Minimum Number of Steps to Make Two Strings Anagram